 There is horse racing in the UK on virtually every day of the year, with Christmas Day and Good Friday the only real exceptions and betting on the horses is a fun part of everyday life for millions of people.

-In total, there are around 60 racecourses in the UK and many days have multiple meetings taking place simultaneously.
+In total, there are over 60 racecourses in the UK and many days have multiple meetings taking place simultaneously.
 And with racing also taking place in many other parts of the world too, including Ireland, the US, Australia, France, South Africa and Dubai, those wanting to bet on horse racing are never short of options.

 For those new to betting on the horses, or the gee-gees as it’s sometimes known, we’ve got some basic information on different types of bet, rules to look out for and our guide to the best betting sites for horse racing.
 There are now more bookies than ever and with all them all trying to attract the custom – and of course money – of the betting public, there are more great betting offers, promotions and bonuses than you can shake a stick at, making now a great time for us punters.